Quick Start Guide for Owners and Managers

 For example, you manage a virtual staff and you have 3 different clients that require exclusive access only to data they own.
 In this scenario, the best thing to do would be to create 3 organizations within Hubstaff, so all recorded activity on each organization is accessed separately.

 - Netsoft Holdings, LLC

 At this point, you could invite the clients to view the work being completed, or you could simply use these organizations to manage which projects your team is working on if you do not want your clients to have access to screenshots, and activity levels, and time tracking.

-To Start a new organization in Hubstaff is very simple (you can have an unlimited number of organizations in one account.
+Starting a new organization in Hubstaff is very simple, and you can have an unlimited number of organizations in one account.